lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

   For immediate fix on AEM 6.5.4, it is recommended to [download the hotfix](https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/cq650/hotfix/cq-6.5.0-hotfix-33041) and install on your author instance.

-* Exlude System Renditions option is not working properly while downloading an asset.
+* Exclude System Renditions option is not working properly while downloading an asset.

 ## Languages {#languages}